SanoosNM/sanoosnm.github.io/README.md

 ## Sanoos NM
 **Since 1997**

-Learner at Google & GitHub
+- Student at Google & GitHub
-Bike Lover
+- Bike Lover
-Crazy Traveller
+- Crazy Traveller
-Interest in Photography
+- Interest in Photography
-Music Addicted
+- Music Addicted
-Hobby is Driving
+- Hobby is Driving

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.